Belt Illustration System

 Belt mascot

-For the main character, we chose an alien.
-As Belt uses AI to recommend tasks, we wanted to avoid something too literal, like a computer or robot.
-The alien concept played on the idea that AI can sometimes feel “out of this world”, while still allowing us to design a character that felt friendly and approachable.
+For the main character, I designed an alien mascot.
+Because Belt uses AI to recommend and organise tasks, we wanted to avoid overly literal representations such as robots or computer imagery.
+The alien concept referenced the idea that AI can feel unfamiliar or “other”, while still allowing the character to appear friendly and approachable.

 Main mascot colours